MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase3.md

 ## Step 7.
 Prepare your Exchange deployment for migration

+If you are using Exchange on-premises or Exchange online, you might have previously integrated Exchange with your AD RMS deployment.
+In this step you will configure them to use the existing AD RMS configuration to support content protected by Azure RMS.

 Make sure that you have your [Azure Rights Management service URL for your tenant](migrate-from-ad-rms-phase1.md#to-identify-your-azure-rights-management-service-url) so that you can substitute this value for *&lt;YourTenantURL&gt;* in the following commands.
+Run these sets of commands once for each Exchange organization.

-**If you have Exchange Online**: Open an Exchange Online PowerShell session and run the following PowerShell commands either one by one, or in a script:
+**If you have integrated Exchange Online with AD RMS**: Open an Exchange Online PowerShell session and run the following PowerShell commands either one by one, or in a script:

 	$irmConfig = Get-IRMConfiguration
 	$list = $irmConfig.LicensingLocation